cropstech/crops-backend/lambda_functions/README.md

 # S3 ZIP Creator Lambda Function

 This AWS Lambda function creates ZIP archives from multiple S3 objects without downloading them to your application server.
-It's used by the Vorset application for bulk asset downloads.
+It's used by the Crops application for bulk asset downloads.

 ## Features